Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 As described in the architecture, we assume that there are some data on you local machine and we need to save those images onto DocumentDB and Azure Storage Blob.
 The demo data are saved in the folder /data_management.
 To download the content of this folder, you can use either of these two approaches:

+- Download the entir repository by clicking on the **Clone or download** button of the GitHub repository and then **Download ZIP**. this approach downloads the entire repositor and takes longer.
+Unzip the downloaded file.
 - Open the [DownGit](https://minhaskamal.github.io/DownGit/#/home) site and enter `https://github.com/Azure/cortana-intelligence-product-detection-from-images/tree/master/technical_deployment/data_management` then click on **Download** to download the folder.
 This approach just downloads the data we need and is faster.
 Unzip the downloaded file.
-- Download the entir repository by clicking on the **Clone or download** button of the GitHub repository and then **Download ZIP**. this approach downloads the entire repositor and takes longer.
-Unzip the downloaded file.

-Open the "config.py" file from a text editor and provide values for the following fields using the informaiton from your memo file and leave the other fields as is:
+Open the "technical_deployment/data_management/config.py" file from a text editor and provide values for the following fields using the informaiton from your memo file and leave the other fields as is:

 - `blob_account_name`
 - `blob_account_key`
 - `documentdb_host`
 - `documentdb_key`

-Download Python 3.5.3 from [this site](https://www.python.org/downloads/) and install it.
+If you already have Python installed, you can keep using your version.
+Otherwise, download Python 3.5.3 from [Python Software Foundation](https://www.python.org/downloads/) and install it.
 Then go to the command window and type the following:

 ````bash
 cd <path-to-data_management-folder>
 pip install -r requirements.txt
 python 1_upload_historical_data.py
 ````
 After successfulling running the above code, you can verify that the data has been uploaded successfully.
 To check the contents in Azure Storage Blob, go to the [Azure Portal](https://ms.portal.azure.com) and navigate to the resource group you just created.
 Then click on the Azure Storage Blob you created (type "Storage account") and click on "Blobs" in the **Overview** panel.
-Two containers have been created: *images* and *models*.
+Two containenumpy-1.12.1+mkl-cp35-cp35m-win_amd64rs have been created: *images* and *models*.
 Click on *images* to view the images that have been uploaded.

 To check the contents in DocumentDB, navigate to the resource group you just created.
 Then click on the DocumentDB you created (type "NoSQL (DocumentDB) account") and click on "Document Explorer" in the left panel.
-Then select the "image_collection" from the drop-down menu in the right panel and you will see the documents that have been created.
+Then select "image_collection" from the drop-down menu in the right panel and you will see the documents that have been created.
 Click on any ID to check the contents of that document.
 In each document the attribute "azureBlobUrl" points to the corresponding image saved on the Blob.

 [Return to Top](#cortana-intelligence-suite-product-detection-from-images-solution)